is-bibih/misty-py-wrapper/README.md

   * text-to-speech: send text and play generated speech
   * REST wrappers: GET, POST and DELETE requests
   * WebSockets wrappers: create and close connections, subscribe and unsubscribe from events
+  * head: set and get position
+  * arms: set and get position